Abstract Submission is now OPEN!

-Welcome to the Call for Abstracts for the 14th h EURIPA Rural Health Forum.
+Welcome to the Call for Abstracts for the 15th EURIPA Rural Health Forum.

 The title of this year’s Forum is:

-We welcome abstracts that showcase innovative practices, research findings, and real-world solutions that can make a tangible impact in rural health.
+We welcome abstracts that showcase innovative practices, research findings, and real-world solutions that can make a real impact in rural health.

 The final content of the programme will be determined by the abstract submissions and there will be prizes for the best oral communication and the best poster.
 Also, the Best Oral Communication by a young doctor will be awarded the Berit Hansen Prize.